AqwamCreates/DataPredict/docs/HighValueProjectTutorials/SafePracticesForLiveProjects.md

 # Safe Practices For Live Projects

-## Before You Train Or Update Your Model Parameters, Save!

 Under this section, the code shown below demonstrates on how you detect defective model parameters before you can produce prediction and perform a rollback.
 We will show you two methods of doing this:

 * Method 1: Using ModelSafeguardWrapper